SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 == Changelog ==

+= v2.7.1 =
+* Add a new style for the locked article button.

 = v2.7.0 =
 * Check whether WSID is defined in wp_options.
 * Add a link to diagnostic feature once logged in.